Grangegorman Female Penitentiary An Irish Prison

 Grangegorman Female Penitentiary Dublin 7 Ireland

-Committing a crime in Ireland had terrible consequences for women and children.
-I have written some of the stories about those women and children who were imprisoned in one jail in Ireland.
+Four articles about women and children who were imprisoned in one jail in Ireland.

-Over two hundred years ago the fate of the poor and desperate Irish people was a harsh one.
+Over a hundred and fifty years ago the fate of the poor and desperate Irish people was a harsh one.

 Transportation to Australia.
 Twelve year old children were among Irish convicts sentenced to seven years transportation to Australia in 1840’s Ireland

 - Very Young Prisoners.
 Young children who were imprisoned at the Grangegorman Female Penitentiary in 1841.
 Their age, crime and sentences.
 This sentence often meant being given twelve lashes of a whip once a week.